gampleman/elm-geospatial/readme.md

 ## Concepts

 At the core of the data model is a `Feature coordinates data`.
 You can think of it as something that associates some actual geography with some arbitrary data about that geography.
-These typically come in collections, we call ours a `GeoCollection`.
+These typically come in collections, we call ours a `FeatureCollection`.
 It's really just a type alias to `List (Feature coordinates data)`, but there are some convenient features that make more sense at the collection level (like the decoders/encoders).
 There are three types of geography that a Feature can contain: `Points`, `LineStrings` and `Polygons`.
 These are all